mattvenn/turtleprize/lesson-2.md

 In lesson 1, students learnt that computer programs are written as a sequence of codes and that computers follow those codes exactly.
 They also started to use the Python turtle library to create simple graphics.

-In the 2nd lesson, students will learn more about Python, the turtle library, and get better at spotting errors in their code.
+In the 2nd lesson, students will learn about loops and variables, and use them in their competition entries.

 # Learning objectives

-* Students will learn about loops and variables.
+* Students will learn about loops, variables and operators.
-* Students will get better at spotting errors.

 # Resources